-Michelle Robson on Finding Your Voice and Fighting for Your Health
+Michelle Robson: Finding Your Voice & Fighting for Your Health

 When Michelle Robson’s medical team told her at age 42 that she needed to have a complete hysterectomy, she didn’t question it.
 She had been struggling with GI issues for years and was told by her doctor that there was a possible link between those problems and her reproductive system.
 “At the time, I trusted what they told me, so I told them to just take it all out,” Michelle told Embr Labs over Zoom this month.